sof202/ATACPeakCompare/docs/peak_calling.md

 calling with MACS is via the function `callpeaks`.
 However, this process does not give us the outputs of intermediate steps that MACS carries out.
-As such the script `PeakCall.sh` will use the fundamental functions of MACS to generate these intemediate files:
+As such the script `PeakCall.sh` will use the fundamental functions of MACS to generate these intermediate files:

 - The coverage/pileup track
 - The bias track
-- The pvalues track
+- The p-values track
 - The set of peaks before merge process
 - The set of peaks after merge process